Side-by-side comparison chart of debt avalanche vs snowball repayment methods

 Can I switch from snowball to avalanche mid-payoff?

-Yes.
-Switching methods mid-plan is allowed and sometimes smart.
-If you have cleared several small balances with the snowball and now face two large, high-rate debts, pivoting to the avalanche is a rational move.
-The key is to continue making minimum payments on all remaining debts while redirecting extra funds to your new target.
+Yes, and it is sometimes the smart move.
+If you have cleared several small balances with the snowball and now face two large, high-rate debts, pivoting to the avalanche is rational.
+Keep making minimum payments on all remaining debts while redirecting extra funds to your new highest-rate target.

-When rates are equal, the avalanche defaults to the higher-balance debt first (to reduce more principal faster), while the snowball still targets the smaller balance.
+When rates are equal, default to the higher-balance debt first under the avalanche (to reduce more principal faster), or the smaller balance under the snowball.
 In practice, the difference in outcome is minimal when rates are identical.
-Pick whichever motivates you more.
+Pick whichever keeps you more engaged with the plan.

 Is the debt avalanche better than debt consolidation?

-These are not mutually exclusive strategies.
-Debt consolidation — rolling multiple debts into one lower-rate loan — can reduce the total APR you are managing, after which you apply the avalanche to the single consolidated balance.
+These are not competing strategies, they can work together.
+Debt consolidation rolls multiple balances into one lower-rate loan, after which you apply the avalanche to the single consolidated balance.
 The Consumer Financial Protection Bureau notes that consolidation only helps if the new rate is genuinely lower and you stop accumulating new debt.

-How do I start the debt avalanche vs snowball method today?
+How do I start the debt avalanche or snowball method today?

 List all debts with their current balance, minimum payment, and APR.
 For the avalanche, sort by highest APR.
 For the snowball, sort by smallest balance.
-Pay minimums on all debts and direct every extra dollar to the top item on your list.
-Automate minimum payments to avoid missed due dates while you focus extra funds strategically.
+Pay minimums on everything and direct every extra dollar to the top item on your list.
+Automating minimum payments prevents missed due dates while you focus extra funds strategically.